dannysteenman/vscode-cloudformation-snippets/README.md

 > **Note:** Once you start typing a prefix (explained in step 5), the corresponding snippet will show up in the dropdown menu.
 If this doesn't happen automatically, press `ctrl + space` to invoke IntelliSense and search for the prefix of the resource type that you want to add (as listed in step 5).

 ---
+## AWS CloudFormation Attributes (GetAtt) Cheat Sheet

+It can be difficult to find out which attributes are available for each AWS CloudFormation resource type.
+Therefore I made an [AWS CloudFormation Attributes cheat sheet](https://towardsthecloud.com/library/aws-cloudformation-resource-attributes?ref=vscode) that lists the attributes in a single table overview to easily find the attributes.

+---
 ## Support

 If you have a feature request or an issue, please let me know on [Github](https://github.com/dannysteenman/vscode-cloudformation-snippets/issues)